GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/custom-events.md

 }
 ```

 In the code above, we are creating a `CustomEventRequest`, with the call id and call type where the user is a participant.
-We also provide the newly defined `customReaction` event type.
-Finally, we are providing our custom reaction info in the `extraData` parameter.
+We also provide the newly defined `gameStarted` event type.
+Finally, we are providing our custom event info in the `extraData` parameter.

 #### Listening to custom events